MarcusWentz/HighWei/README.md

 🔴Connect with Metamask web3 provider on Mumbai ChainId:8001

-🔴web3.js GET values
+🔴web3.js GET values [events on Infura provider might not work for Mumbai yet due to lack of WSS]

 🔴web3.js SET buttons

-🔴web3.js test events

 🔴Host page using IPFS/Filecoin on Fleek